Prices and image use policy:

 are created only a fixed number of times through various printing

-processes including, silkscreen, lithography or digital means and are
+processes including, silkscreen, lithography, itaglio or digital means and are

 either directly made by the artist or a master printer in concert with